 This course provides hands-on lab experience in transcribing and processing prescriptions on a typical pharmacy computer system.
 Additional hands-on training includes repackaging for long-term care, extemporaneous (non-sterile) compounding technique and law, inventory control and purchasing.
-This course is delivered in an onground format in the pharmacy lab twice weekly.
-2.5 Credit Hours
+This course is delivered in an on-ground format in the pharmacy lab twice weekly.
+2.5 Credit Hours the anatomy, physiology and pharmacological effects of medications on the respiratory, digestive and renal systems.
+Students gain a working knowledge of the medications used to treat common diseases in all three systems, including mechanisms of action, common interactions and dosing considerations.
+3.5 Credit Hours